-- 1. On the home page, select Data Management. - 2.
+- 1. Access SMRT Link using the Chrome web browser. - 2.
+Select Data Management from the Module menu. - 3.
 Click View > Data and select the type of Data Set to view: - HiFi reads: Reads generated with CCS analysis whose quality value is equal to or greater than 20. - Subreads: Reads containing the sequence from one or more single passes of a polymerase on a single strand of an insert within a SMRTbell template.

-- 3. (Optional) Use the Search function to search for Data Sets.
-See "Appendix B Data search" on page 147 for details. - 4.
-Click the name of the Data Set to see information about the sequence data included in the Data Set, as well as QC reports.
+- 4. (Optional) Use the Search function to search for Data Sets.
+See "Appendix B Data search" on page 162 for details. - Click the name of the Data Set to see information about the sequence data included in the Data Set, as well as QC reports.
+Note: Some of the plots displayed include the Movie Name, in <instrument-number\date\time> format.
+Example: m64263e\211008\2133059.